Friday, November 21, 2025

 past church into cemetery, the older now led.

-Aware that it was getting late
+Aware now it was getting late

 the older suggested an alternate path